menu

 Also of interest is that Asbury has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Asbury’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Asbury’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The population of Asbury overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Asbury, 24.25% have at least a bachelor's degree.
+The education level of Asbury citizens is a little higher than the average for US cities and towns: 24.25% of adults in Asbury have at least a bachelor's degree.

 The per capita income in Asbury in 2022 was $22,491, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $89,964 for a family of four.
 However, Asbury contains both very wealthy and poor people as well.